-Although the CX Swiss Military 20,000 Feet diving watch is powered by a pretty much standard ETA Valjoux 7750 automatic chronograph caliber, it is its die-hard titanium case that paved its way to the Guinness Book of Records.
+Although the CX Swiss Military 20,000 Feet diver is powered by a pretty standard ETA Valjoux 7750 self-winding chronograph caliber, it is the die-hard titanium case that paved its way to the Guinness Book of Records.

-What is 20,000 feet?
+What are 20,000 feet?
 It is about 6096 meters or about 609.6 kg of water pressure per square centimeter of its 10mm-thick sapphire crystal.
 Now, can you imagine that?!

-Impressive enough, but to further prove the point, Montres Charmex SA that own the CX Swiss Military brand also produced a series of stunning videos that show how durable the 20,000 Feet actually is.
+Impressive enough, but to further prove the point, Montres Charmex SA that owns the CX Swiss Military brand also produced a series of stunning videos that show how durable the 20,000 Feet is.

 How about withstanding a series of blows by a 12-gauge shotgun?
 Or, maybe, surviving a blast from a water cannon?
-One of the videos even shows the 20,000 Feet put near a standard 450g explosive charge (it is almost as powerful as 10 hand grenades) and successfully keep on ticking after the blast, while the competitor (perhaps, a Rolex diver?) is blown to pieces.
+One of the videos even shows the 20,000 Feet put near a standard 450g explosive charge (it is almost as powerful as 10 hand grenades) and successfully keeps on ticking after the blast, while the competitor (perhaps, a Rolex diver?) is blown to pieces.

 Unlike many chronograph-enabled divers that are powered by simple three-hand movements like ETA 2824 or ETA 2892 with third-party add-on modules from Dubois-Depraz (like, for example, the Dubois-Depraz 44560) or some other manufacturer, this particular watch is equipped with the good old ETA Valjoux 7750 ebauche: a natural-born chronograph caliber, which is known for its high reliability and robustness.